 As with any other type of psychoactive substance, there will be significant long-term effects from using bath salts, that will impact someone physically and mentally.
 The long-term effects will involve depression, mood changes, insomnia, erratic or violent behavior, and psychosis.
 It is not uncommon with the use of bath salts to lead to suicide or death.
 The physical effects of consistent bath salt use will lead to kidney damage or failure, muscle breakdown, and skin rashes or skin infections.
 Pregnant women who use this drug are putting themselves at risk and placing their unborn child at risk.
-A woman will increase their risk for a miscarriage, premature delivery, and a decreased birth weight, and the newborn will be malnourished, irritable and have sleep disturbances.
+A woman will increase their risk for a miscarriage, premature delivery, and a decreased birth weight, and the newborn will be malnourished, irritable, and have sleep disturbances.
 Psychoactive substances such as bath salts can become addictive, because of the state of mind, it will place the user in.
-These types of drugs cause an intense euphoria and increased sense of well-being, which will become addictive.
+These types of drugs cause intense euphoria and an increased sense of well-being, which will become addictive.
 As with any other type of drug, the user can eventually develop a tolerance for it, which will result in them needing more of the substance to feel the effects of it.
-Drug treatment programs throughout Canada can help addicts overcome an addiction to bath salts, starting with a detox.
-The withdrawal symptoms will include depression, anxiety, irritability, and fatigue.
-Treatment for an addiction to synthetic cathinones should be gotten right away, as the risk for a psychotic break is real.
-Detox and either inpatient or outpatient drug treatment should be the options that addicts must consider when wanting to handle this type of addiction.